Evil Genius (video game): Gameplay

 The lair must be defended from the "forces of justice": five government counter-terrorist agencies under whose control the world is split.
-S.A.B.R.E controls Western Europe, Australasia, the Indian Subcontinent and Southern Africa.
+S.A.B.R.E controls Western Europe, Australasia, the Indian subcontinent and Southern Africa.
 P.A.T.R.I.O.T controls North America and the "Pacific Allies" (Japan, South Korea, and Taiwan).
 H.A.M.M.E.R controls the Soviet Union, the Eastern Bloc, and Cuba.
 A.N.V.I.L controls China and Southeast Asia.
 S.M.A.S.H controls the remainder of the world with the Middle East, Northern and Central Africa, South America, and Antarctica.
 Any Act of Infamy carried out within a region, and even the mere presence of minions (but especially if they are siphoning money back to the lair) will increase the level of notice, or "Heat", of the alliance that controls it, triggering a proportionate response: those alliances with the highest levels of heat will send their most skilled forces.
 Agents, appearing singularly or in groups, are divided according to their roles: Investigators, who will try to uncover evidence of illegal operations, thus increasing "Heat"; Saboteurs, whose goal is to destroy parts of the base; Thieves, who will attempt to steal back stolen items and cash; and Soldiers, who will assault minions, henchmen and the Evil Genius him/herself.
 As the player acquires "Notoriety", they will attract the attention of "Super Agents", one from each of the five alliances; these agents combine two of the aforementioned roles, require special objectives to be met to permanently defeat, and are able to kill henchmen over time by depleting their pool of lives.

+Development

+The game was in development for two years and two months. with between 20 and 25 people working on it at various times.